- Global Campus

 - Grades and Transcripts

 Grades earned during study abroad are reported on your Penn transcript, are converted if necessary from the original grading system to Penn letter grades, and are computed in your cumulative grade point average.
-The grade of A+ is normally not recognized for courses taken abroad and is converted to A; any exception to this policy is at the discretion of the home school.

 Grades earned during study abroad are based on your academic performance as judged by individual instructors according to local practice.
 Once reported, grades are not typically changed.